 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

 What I encourage you to do is to look at all the tasks that you’re doing and think about where you spend time in your week.
-If you like, you can even keep a running total.
-When your diary or in your schedule about the different tasks that you’re responsible for and which of these four colors they sit within what you may find is that a greater percentage of your time is spent in the red and the blue.
-When you really want to be spending time in the green, and maybe even in the black, you get an understanding of how your time is currently split up.
-You’ve got a much better chance of managing your time to withdraw yourself from this operational short term side of the business and invest your time much more heavily on that future grow you.
+If you like, you can even keep a running total in your diary or in your schedule about the different tasks that you’re responsible for and which of these four colors they sit within.
+What you may find is that a greater percentage of your time is spent in the red and the blue when you really want to be spending time in the green, and maybe even in the black.

 Want to learn more about how this can apply to your business?
 It costs nothing to chat: